-- Child Care Cost Credits – If you spent money on child care (and kept good records with an individual or institution that is as licensed child care provider) then you can claim all or most of your costs.
+- Child Care Cost Credits – If you spent money on childcare (and kept good records with an individual or institution that is a licensed child care provider) then you can claim all or most of your costs.

 - Child Tax Credit – If you have children, or took care of a dependent for part of all of the year, you will receive credit.

 - Earned Income Tax Credit – For people earning less than about $9000 from farming, self-employment or other wages received.